sevuganhari/sood-tm3/README.md

 - Print on any color to match your cars color.

 ### V3
-- This is and enhancement on V2
+- This is an enhancement on V2
-- Holes provided to avoid drilling.
-Designed to send 3mm dia screw.
+- Holes are provided to avoid drilling.
+Designed to use 3mm dia screw.

 ### V2
 - Should provide good strength due to its design.